syncfusion-content/uwp-docs/uwp/RichTextBox/Commands.md

 ---
 title: Commands | UWP RichTextBox | Syncfusion
-description: This section illustrates the built-in commands of UWP RichTextBox control
+description: This section illustrates the list of built-in commands supported in UWP RichTextBox control
 platform: uwp
 control: SfRichTextBoxAdv
 documentation: ug
 keywords: commands
 ---
-# This section illustrates the list of built-in commands supported in UWP RichTextBox control
+# Commands

 Commands are a way to handle user interface (UI) actions.
 They are a loosely coupled way to bind the UI to the logic that performs the action.
 The SfRichTextBoxAdv supports commands for mostly used operations which are classified below.